7Sageer/CosmicKeyboard/README.md

 - Optimized for low resource usage, ensuring smooth operation on hardware with limited capabilities.
 - Efficiently manages clock cycles for real-time performance feedback.

-Absolutely!
-I'll create English documentation for the `ElectronicPiano` module, particularly focusing on the Free Mode, as well as provide documentation for the remaining modules.
-The documentation will be formatted in Markdown.

 ---